jrmykolyn/goalist/README.md

 ### Import

-To install Goalist as a dependency within a node/npm project, run the command below:
+To install Goalist for use within a node project, run the command below:

 ```
 npm install --save goalist